untoldwind/walldee/README.md

 # Installation

-WallDee is a Play 2.0 application.
+WallDee is a Play 2.1 application.
 To run it you first have to download the latest release from

 http://www.playframework.org

-(Use 2.0.4 or later, in near future Play 2.1 will do as well)
+(Currently tested version is 2.1.1, but later might work as well)

 Next you just have to clone the repository somewhere and start it like any other Play application: